iamcarlosdaniel/iamcarlosdaniel/README.md

   - `microservices`: Decoupled component within a distributed ecosystem.
   - `hexagonal`: Ports-and-adapters architecture.

+> [!TIP]
+> An example of this naming convention can be found in the following project: [keep-server-api-layered](https://github.com/iamcarlosdaniel/keep-server-api-layered).

 For projects requiring greater granularity, the nomenclature may be extended.
 If a field is not applicable, the segment is omitted while maintaining logical order:

 ```